-The combination of Velveeta and evaporated milk creates a deliciously gooey texture.
+Learn how to make nacho cheese with Velveeta and evaporated milk to create a deliciously gooey texture.

-Put it all together and you have one irresistible creamy smooth sauce that you’ll want to spoon over just about everything!
+Mix it all together and you have one irresistibly creamy Taco Bell cheese sauce that you’ll want to spoon over just about everything!

 - Cube the Velveeta.
 Cutting the block into smaller pieces helps it melt down quicker and more evenly.